PocketCoffea/PocketCoffea/docs/installation.md

 shell command above setups correctly the environment.

 The last part of the command contains the image version on unpacked:
-**cms-analysis/general/pocketcoffea:lxplus-cc7-latest**.
+**cms-analysis/general/pocketcoffea:lxplus-cc7-stable**.

 Once inside the environment no installation is needed.
 The PocketCoffea scripts are globally available and the user's analysis can be run directly.

-If a specific image is needed for a computing environment, more flavours of the docker/singularity image can be built.
+If a specific image is needed for a computing environment, more flavours of the docker/apptainer image can be built.
 Please get in touch!

-### Using Singularity for local development
+### Using Apptainer for local development

-If the user needs to modify locally the **central PocketCoffea code**, the singularity image can still be used as a baseline, in order to avoid reinstalling any dependencies, but a local installation of the package is needed.
+If the user needs to modify locally the **central PocketCoffea code**, the apptainer image can still be used as a baseline, in order to avoid reinstalling any dependencies, but a local installation of the package is needed.
 Follow the instructions: